vgteam/vg_wdl/README.md

 - `REFERENCE_FILE`: [chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.fa](https://storage.googleapis.com/hprc-pangenomes/chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.fa)
 - `REFERENCE_INDEX_FILE`: [chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.fa.fai](https://storage.googleapis.com/hprc-pangenomes/chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.fa.fai).
 Optional, the workflow will create it if necessary (for a small extra cost/time).
 - `REFERENCE_DICT_FILE`: [chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.dict](https://storage.googleapis.com/hprc-pangenomes/chm13v2.0.plus_hs38d1_analysis_set.compact_decoys.dict).
 Optional, the workflow will create it if necessary (for a small extra cost/time).

+For earlier versions of DeepVariant (<1.5), models were retrained using reads aligned to the HPRC pangenomes.
+The corresponding model files were deposited at: [https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=publications/PANGENOME_2022/DeepVariant/models/DEEPVARIANT_MC_Y1/](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=publications/PANGENOME_2022/DeepVariant/models/DEEPVARIANT_MC_Y1/).
+They can be passed to the workflows using the `DV_MODEL_META`, `DV_MODEL_INDEX`, and `DV_MODEL_DATA`.
+Note that **it is not necessary to use custom models in the latest version of the workflows** as DeepVariant v1.5 includes default models suited for analyzing reads mapped to pangenomes (and projected back to a linear reference).

 ## Usage
 ### Dockstore